 Dove – A Brief History

 Dove’s founders, the Lever brothers, wanted to gift the world a signature soap that moisturizes while cleansing.
-Remarkable concept, must say!
+The remarkable concept must say!

 Anyway, Dove’s soap was a huge success.
-As a result, they expanded outside US in the 60’s.
+As a result, they expanded outside the US in the ’60s.

 Dove has always stood out in the crowd.
 It is due to its reachability in the mass market.

-Since 90’s, Dove started venturing in the hair care arena.
-They introduced their moisture locking cream shampoos and conditioners.
+Since the ’90s, Dove started venturing in the hair care arena.
+They introduced their moisture-locking cream shampoos and conditioners.
 Followed by Dove’s body washes, body lotions, deodorants, men & baby care ranges that came into existence in the new millennia.

-What Dove Says about their Cruelty Free Status?
+What does Dove say about their Cruelty-Free Status?

 On the official website, Dove claims: